run-ai/docs/docs/Researcher/scheduling/auto-delete-jobs.md

 runai submit myjob1 --ttl-after-finish 2h
 ```

-## Using Templates to set Automatic Deletion as Default
+## Using Policies to set Automatic Deletion as Default

-You can use Run:ai templates to set auto-delete to be the default.
-See [template configuration](../../admin/researcher-setup/templates.md) for more information on how to make this flag a part of the default template.
+You can use Run:ai policies to set auto-delete to be the default.
+See [template configuration](../../admin/workloads/policies.md) for more information on how to make this flag a part of the default template.